GeoffAWaddington/CSI30Wiki/Message-Generators.md

 WidgetEnd
 ```

+Note: see the section regarding [[Default Encoder Customization]] section for instructions on how to cut down on the required syntax in your .mst files for the encoder acceleration steps.

 ### Non-MCU Encoders, no acceleration
 Use this syntax only if your hardware encoder transmits a single-value for clockwise and counter-clockwise turns.
 Because each surface may be different, replace the "41" and "01" messages with the correct values for your hardware.